-Ellesmere Park High School is an inclusive school community that promotes equitable opportunity and a caring and nurturing environment for all.
+Ellesmere Park High School is a vibrant, inclusive and proud school community that promotes equitable opportunity and a caring and nurturing environment for all.

-We will ensure our practice works collaboratively with students, staff, and parents/carers to ensure the best possible outcomes are achieved.
+We will ensure our practice works collaboratively with children, staff, and parents/carers to ensure the best possible outcomes are achieved.